How to Be a Guest on More Podcasts

 • Referencing a random episode number but not saying anything about the episode itself and how it relates

-Before you make a pitch, check to see if the podcaster has instructions on how to submit pitches PRIOR to reaching out.Β
+Before you make a pitch, check to see if the podcaster has instructions on how to submit pitches and follow the instructions.

 • Knowing your subject area or topic